dev-divi/DiviCorner.art/TextsAQueue/C-2022-09-17-The-Way-of-Righteousness.md

 date: "2022-09-17"
 ---

-A new commandment I give to you, that you will love one another;
+> A new commandment I give to you, that you will love one another;
 as I have loved you,
 that you also love one another.
-By this all will know that you are My disciples, if you have love for one another.
+By this all will know that you are My disciples,
-[12:05 AM]The Blessed 🧞✨: -
+if you have love for one another.

-[12:06 AM]The Blessed 🧞✨: If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.
+> If you abide in Me, and My words abide in you,
+you will ask what you desire,
+and it shall be done for you.
-By this My Father is glorified, that you bear much fruit; so you will be my disciples.
+By this My Father is glorified,
+that you bear much fruit; so you will be my disciples.

-[12:35 AM]The Blessed 🧞✨: Just reread proverbs and paying attention to the word "way"
+I reread Proverbs and was paying attention to the word "way",

-Proverbs 8:2
-"Wisdom..takes her stand..Beside the way..where the paths meet."
+> Proverbs 8:2 "Wisdom..takes her stand..Beside the way..where the paths meet."

-Proverbs 8:38 "Blessed are those who keep my ways."
+>  8:38 "Blessed are those who keep my ways."

-Proverbs 11:28
-"But the blameless in their ways are His delight"
+>  11:28 "But the blameless in their ways are His delight"

-Proverbs 12:28
-"In the way of righteousness is life, And in its pathway there is no death.
+>  12:28 "In the way of righteousness is life, And in its pathway there is no death.

-Proverbs 13:6
-"Righteousness guards him whose way is blameless."
+>  13:6 "Righteousness guards him whose way is blameless."

-Proverbs 15:19
-"The way of the upright is a highway."
+>  15:19 "The way of the upright is a highway."

-Proverbs 15:24
-"The way of life winds upward for the wise, that he may turn away from hell below."
+>  15:24 "The way of life winds upward for the wise, that he may turn away from hell below."

-16:7
-"When a man's ways please the Lord, He makes even his enemies to be at peace with him."
+>  16:7 "When a man's ways please the Lord, He makes even his enemies to be at peace with him."

-16:9
-"A man's heart plans his way, but (God) directs his steps."
+>  16:9 "A man's heart plans his way, but (God) directs his steps."

-16:17
-"The highway of the upright is to depart from evil;
+> 16:17 "The highway of the upright is to depart from evil;
 He who keeps his way preserves his soul."

-19:3
-"The foolishness of a man twists his way, and his heart frets against (God)" [12:45 AM]The Blessed 🧞✨: 19:16
+> 19:3  "The foolishness of a man twists his way, and his heart frets against (God)"

-"He who keeps the commandments keeps his own soul, but he who is careless(literally despises) of his ways will die."
+> 19:16 "He who keeps the commandments keeps his own soul, but he who is careless(literally despises) of his ways will die."
 [12:50 AM]The Blessed 🧞✨: 21:16
 "He who wanders from the way of understanding
 Will rest in the assembly of the dead."